my-tien/brainpuzzler/tutorial.md

 **Your job is to analyze the reconstruction and correct mistakes in it.**

-The red label in the toolbar reading "`x more left`" shows you how many cases you have to look at.
+The red label in the toolbar reading `x more left` shows you how many cases you have to look at.
 </div>
 </div>